Protestantism: Demographics

 St. Peter's Church in Bermuda, built in 1612, is the oldest surviving Protestant church in the "New World", including the Americas and certain Atlantic Ocean islands.
 It was the first of nine Parish churches established in Bermuda by the Church of England.
 Bermuda also has the oldest Presbyterian church outside the British Isles, the Church of Scotland's Christ Church (1719).

 Estimates for Protestants worldwide vary from 600 million to 1 billion, (Note: Estimates vary considerably, from 400 up to more than a billion.
-Hans Hillerbrand estimated a total 2004 Protestant population of 833,457,000, while a report by Gordon-Conwell Theological Seminary—628,862,000 Protestants, 409,425,000 Independents and 151,494,000 unaffiliated Christians in early 2025.) among approximately 2.4 billion Christians.
+Hans Hillerbrand estimated a total 2004 Protestant population of 833,457,000, while the World Christian Database estimated 637,856,000 Protestants and 426,370,000 Independents (mostly non-denominational Pentecostals) in early 2026.) among approximately 2.4 billion Christians.
 (Note: Current sources are in general agreement that Christians make up about 33% of the world's population—slightly over 2.4 billion adherents in mid-2015.)
 The main reason for this wide range is the lack of a common agreement among scholars as to which denominations constitute Protestantism.
 For instance, most sources include Anabaptism, Anglicanism, Baptists and non-denominational Christianity as part of Protestantism.
 However, widely used references like the World Christian Encyclopedia, which has been documenting the changing status of World Christianity over the past 120 years, classifies Independent Christians or non-denominational Pentecostals as a separate category from Protestantism.
-As such, in 2025, the World Christian Database reported 629 million historic Protestants and 409 million Independent non-denominational Pentecostals.
+As such, in 2026, the World Christian Database reported 638 million historic Protestants and 426 million Independent non-denominational Pentecostals.

 In 2010, a total of more than 800 million included 300 million in Sub-Saharan Africa, 260 million in the Americas, 140 million in the Asia-Pacific region, 100 million in Europe and 2 million in Middle East-North Africa.
 Protestants account for at least one third of Christians worldwide and more than one tenth of the total human population.
 Various estimates put the percentage of Protestants in relation to the total number of world's Christians at 33%, 36%, 36.7%, and 40%, while in relation to the world's population at 11.6% and 13%.